dsaved/image-filter-starter-code/README.md

 ### Testing the server

 1. Import the `daniel-johnson.postman_collection.json` to postman.
-The endpoint `/filtered image` is secured, which means you net a token to access the endpoint.
+> !!NOTE The endpoint `/filtered image` is secured, which means you net a token to access the endpoint.

 2. To generate a token, simply send a request to the endpoint Generate Token `/genToken?name={{Desired-Name}}` passing your desired name.